Weber Q1200 Liquid Propane Portable Grill

 The lightweight steel body and thin lid feel flimsy next to the Weber and Napoleon cast aluminum units.
 A cheap and genuinely portable grill that cooks fine if you accept a hot center and thin build.
 It scores 76 out of 100.

-For the money it grilled a solid batch of burgers and the stand is a real convenience, but I had to keep sliding food toward the hot middle to cook it evenly.
+For the money it grilled a solid batch of burgers and the stand is a real convenience, but we had to keep sliding food toward the hot middle to cook it evenly.

 Read our full Cuisinart Petit Gourmet Portable Gas Grill review →